Jewish women in the early modern period: Marriage

 Almost as soon as a young woman would reach puberty, she would become engaged.
 The usual age of marriage for Italian Jewish women was between fourteen and eighteen, while the typical age of marriage for males was twenty-four to twenty-eight.
 Marriage typically occurred after an engagement period called the shiddukhin which could last about a year or more.
 The engagement process was determined by parents; fathers typically made the matches between young men and women.
 These engagements were considered to be binding legal contracts.
 Financial considerations were extremely important in determining enagagements, as women brought a dowry to the marriage, and grooms supplied monetary sums if the marriage ended in divorce, he went to jail, or he died.
 As such, the sums were determined in the engagement contracts.

 After the marriage occurred, young women left her family to join her husband's.
-She then became homemaker and was expected to have children.
+She then became a homemaker and was expected to have children.
 Jewish women in Italy were unable to initiate divorce, so in order to divorce her husband, a woman would have to either involve her rabbi, violate marital laws, or try to convert either herself or her husband to Christianity, as the marriage would then become null.